-Achaemenid vertebrae in yellow, black, brown and dark brown in different sizes, Jamshid floral embryos, cattle and ears, and paw and head of lion from lapis lazuli, dagger, sword, bayonet, arrow, high pulley metal, Dishes, pots and stone masonry, part of burnished curtains of Persepolis, inscriptions of the Xerxes hermitage with translations into Persian and English, ornaments of gold and silver. museums are most popular Iran attractions fot tourists.
+Achaemenid vertebrae in yellow, black, brown, and dark brown in different sizes, Jamshid floral embryos, cattle and ears, and paw and head of the lion from lapis lazuli, dagger, sword, bayonet, arrow, high pulley metal, Dishes, pots and stone masonry, part of burnished curtains of Persepolis, inscriptions of the Xerxes hermitage with translations into Persian and English, ornaments of gold and silver. museums are the most popular Iran attractions for tourists.

 The Persepolis Museum opened on May 28, 2002, with the International Museum Day opening and opened to enthusiasts.